vvvv/VVVV.Nodes.DeckLink/bm.decklink/README.md

 3. Open `VVVV.Nodes.BlackMagic.sln` and build the project

 ## Deploy
 The solution will build the `.dll` files right into the `Patches/` folder.
+Use `release.bat vvvv.nodes.blackmagic` to copy all the files into the `Release/` dir for usage with the vvvv packs dir.